jlevy/og-equity-compensation/README.md

 We call this an “open” Guide since it’s [open to contributions](/CONTRIBUTING.md), so, unlike a blog, it is living, and can be improved and updated as things change.
-While [a lot of information](#further-reading) on this topic is just a Google search away, the best information is scattered about.
-Many blogs and articles focus only on a narrow topic, are getting older, or are on sites supported by ads or other products.

 It should be possible to assemble this information sensibly, for free.
 This document was started by [Joshua Levy](https://github.com/jlevy) and [Joe Wallin](http://joewallin.com/about-joe-wallin/).
 It no doubt has some errors and shortcomings, but we want to see it evolve.

-### Please contribute!
+### Please help improve this Guide!

+This Guide is a living publication.
-If you have an idea or contribution that might improve this Guide, please [**file issues or PRs**](/CONTRIBUTING.md).
-Questions are also welcome (as issues), as they help us next time we revise the guide.
+If you have an idea or contribution that might improve this Guide, please add suggestions in the margins.
 We gladly credit all contributors.

 ## Companies, Compensation, and Stock

-### What is compensation?

-🄳 **Compensation** is everything you get when working for a company.
-Some compensation is cash—your salary and bonus, if you get one.
-Other parts are benefits, like health insurance, family-related protections, perks, and retirement plans.
-But for many jobs, compensation includes a kind of ownership in a company, called equity.
-It’s this last part we focus on.

-To understand exactly how compensation works, it helps to start at the beginning:
-What is a company, exactly?
-What is ownership, exactly?
-And what is this ownership worth?

 ### What is a company?

-- 🄳 Broadly, a **company** is a legal entity formed under corporate law for the purpose of conducting trade.
+- 🄳 A **company** is a legal entity formed under corporate law for the purpose of conducting trade.
 In the United States,
   [several kinds of business entities](https://en.wikipedia.org/wiki/Types_of_business_entity#United_States) may be formed, or [**incorporated**](https://en.wikipedia.org/wiki/Incorporation_(business)), under the laws of a specific state.
-- 🄳 A **startup** is an emerging company that aspires to grow quickly, especially by providing something-like a product or technology-that is new to a market and has the potential to transform that market.
+- 🄳 A **startup** is an emerging company that aspires to grow quickly, especially by providing something, like a product or technology, that is new to a market and has the potential to transform that market.
   Once a company is established in the market and successful for a while, it usually stops being called a startup.